 I had taught in a summer boarding school here years ago.
 It hadn’t changed.

-I don’t think Swanage had changed since 1952 to be honest: the good-looking warm beaches with a tide that never seems to come in or go out, and a sea as still as a mill pond; the old fashioned shops; the lack of tack and tat.
+I don’t think Swanage had changed since about 1952 to be honest: the good-looking warm beaches with a tide that never seems to come in or go out, and a sea as still as a mill pond; the old fashioned shops; the lack of tack and tat.

 And to cap it all off, almost improbably, its own steam train line.

 As we walked into town along the front, Passepartout had begun peering with growing suspicion into each of the coloured beach huts we passed.

 Eventually she turns to me: “People live in there,” she says with a sort of assurance, having studied these clapperboard homes.

 “No they don’t,” I tell her.
 “They’re just to stay in during the day while people are on their holidays.”